International Dermatoscopy Masterclass 2024 at the Manchester Metropolitan University - Manchester, UK

 Super early bird rate:

 Normal rate: £490 (Includes VAT)Register now

-It is our pleasure at Skin Cancer Symposiums to bring you Professor Cliff Rosendahl from the University of Queensland, Australia, Associate Professor Amanda Oakley from the University of Auckland, New Zealand, Associate Professor Harald Kittler from the University of Vienna, Austria and Dr Luc Thomas.
+It is our pleasure at Skin Cancer Symposiums to bring you Professor Cliff Rosendahl from the University of Queensland, Australia, Associate Professor Amanda Oakley from the University of Auckland, New Zealand and more speakers to be confirmed soon.

 Key information and venue

 Cost: Super early bird rate: £390 (Includes VAT)